pars-linux/uludag/doc/en/developer.pardus.org.tr/source/guides/targetaudience/target_audience.rst

     #. is a volunteer switching to Linux
     #. is familiar with computers but is not necessarily a hacker or developer
     #. is likely to collaborate in some fashion when something's wrong with Pardus, and
-    #. wants to use Pardus for daily usage, either using desktop applications or a Web browser.
+    #. wants to use Pardus for daily usage, either using desktop applications or a Web browser

-For the Pardus Corporate release we also extend this vision for system administrators and officers.
+For the Pardus Corporate release we extend this vision to support server and development languages and environments.

-For system administrotors:
+Therefore Pardus target audience extends whom also:

     #. maintain and operate computer systems and network
     #. install, support and maintain servers and other computer systems
     #. manage network and database services and deal with their problems
     #. use virtualization technologies for servers
+    #. know version control systems
-    #. know scripting languages to write programs to automate system service tasks
+    #. know debugging and development languages and environments

-For officers:

-    #.
-Use latex/tex functionality
+        * Preferential languages that Pardus official repositories support:
+            - Python
+            - C,C++
+            - Java
+            - Perl
+            - Ruby
+            - Bash
+            - Php

 Daily Usage